As of March 31, 2023, the Heiwa Real Estate Group was pursuing a number of initiatives for tackling the various challenges and issues described below.

 Corporate/elimination, etc.: –¥1.6 billion

-*2 We target ROE of at least 5% in fiscal 2020 in light of the impact of the new coronavirus pandemic.
+*2 We target ROE of at least 5% in fiscal 2020 in light of the impact of the COVID-19 pandemic.

 Breakdown: